-Industry is an equally important part of Canada’s economy and society.
+Industry is an equally important part of the Canadian economy and society.
 After rising for several consecutive years, Canada’s industrial growth rate, which measures the annual percentage increase in the country’s manufacturing, mining and construction segments, declined by 8 percent in the year 2009 as a result of the global financial crisis.
 However, industrial production has since recovered and in 2010, the industrial production growth rate was at 5.8 percent.

 However, like all advanced countries, Canada’s economy is largely dominated by services.
-Retail, business, education and health have benefited from modern technology and processes to be among the most highly valued industries both domestically and globally.
+Retail, business, education, and health have benefited from modern technology and processes to be among the most highly valued industries both domestically and globally.

 Canada's major banks, for example, managed to emerge from the global financial crisis to be among the strongest in the world, thanks to the financial industry’s tradition of conservative lending practices and strong capitalization.
-Canada’s finance and banking industries remain among the fastest growing in the world and have potential for even further growth.
+Canada’s finance and banking industries remain among the fastest growing in the world and have the potential for even further growth.